 If a student is absent due to the reasons listed in the following table, he/she is able to arrange as "Authorized Absence".
-To arrange an authorized absence, bring the required proof of an authorized absence to the relevant office, obtain an application form for the absence, fill out the necessary items on the form, obtain the necessary seal for proof on the form, and submit the application to the class instructor.
+To arrange for an authorized absence, please go to the portal site's various application-related menus and register your application from "Authorized Absence Application."
+When applying for an authorized absence, you will need to attach the required proof for the authorized absence, etc.

-The deadline for submitting an application for authorized absence is the day of the last class of the relevant course.
-If the day of the last class is the planned authorized absence date, please submit the application to the Academic Affairs Office.
+As a general rule, the deadline for accepting an application for an authorized absence is the day of the last class of the relevant course.